-- Demonstrate how to properly fit a bicycle helmet and how to perform a preride safety check (Bike ABC's) - Demonstrate basic bicycle maneuvers, such as balancing, pedaling, braking, and controlled stopping - Demonstrate ability to ride in a straight line and turn - Demonstrate how to follow other cyclists safely
+- Demonstrate how to properly fit a bicycle helmet and how to perform a preride safety check (Bike ABCs). - Demonstrate basic bicycle maneuvers, such as balancing, pedaling, braking, and controlled stopping. - Demonstrate ability to ride in a straight line and turn. - Demonstrate how to follow other cyclists safely.

 - Bicycle and helmet for each student

 - Tape or chalk to create lines on the ground

 - Tall cones

-- Appendix A: Visual Aids

-- o Stop sign

-- Appendix B: Slalom Course Activity (Optional)

-- Appendix C: Riding with One Hand Activity (Optional)
+- Appendix A: Visual Aids - Stop signs - Appendix B: Slalom Course Activity (Optional) - Appendix C: Riding with One Hand Activity (Optional)